juliofornode/performance-optimized-boilerplate/README.md

-# React, Webpack, Redux, Mocha, Chai, Enzyme
+# Performance-optimized Boilerplate for React Apps using Webpack, Redux, Mocha, Chai and Enzyme

 ### Webpack
 * Module packaging